What Is General Liability Insurance Coverage?

 Why Do You Need General Liability Insurance?

 Many business owners wonder why they need General Liability Insurance and the answer is simple; you need GL insurance to help protect your business from the potentially devastating costs of liability claims that may arise from even the most common business situations.
 These include: if you or your employees represent your client's business, meet with clients face-to-face, work on or with others' property, or use third-party locations for business activities.
 You'll also want GL if you need protection for advertising injury lawsuits or have clients or customers who require proof of insurance before signing into a contract.
-Get a General Liability Insurance quote
+Get a GL quote

 What Is Specialty General Liability Insurance?